LeonardoTredese/s302294-computational-intelligence-2022-2023/lab2/README.md

 I adopted Strategy 1, with tournaments for parent selection and acceptance with penalty for infeasible solutions.
 I used 2 types of mutations and 2 types of crossovers.

-Population size is set to 100, offspring size is set to 20, mutation rate is set to 0.7 and tournament size is set to 15.
+Population size is set to 20, offspring size is set to 20, mutation rate is set to 0.8 and tournament size is set to 15, maximum number of generations is set to 1000.

 The results are the following

 ```
 For problem of size 5:
      Found a valid solution
      with weight 5
+     in 3 seconds
 For problem of size 10:
      Found a valid solution
      with weight 10
+     in 3 seconds
 For problem of size 20:
      Found a valid solution
- with weight 23
+     with weight 24
+     in 3 seconds
 For problem of size 100:
      Found a valid solution
- with weight 208
+     with weight 204
+     in 4 seconds
 For problem of size 500:
      Found a valid solution
- with weight 1,564
+     with weight 1,516
+     in 7 seconds
 For problem of size 1000:
      Found a valid solution
+     with weight 3,748
+     in 14 seconds
+For problem of size 10000:
+     Found a valid solution
- with weight 4,048
+     with weight 58,058
+     in 200 seconds
 ```
 Collaborations
 --------------